About the Pre-Physical Therapy Program

 Undergraduate students interested in the physical therapy field often major in biology, chemistry, or both.
 Physical therapy is a program and is not considered a major.
 A Bachelor’s degree is required prior to matriculation into physical therapy school.

 The Graduate Record Examination (GRE) is a standardized test designed to assess academic ability and understanding of general scientific concepts.
-The test is broken down into three sections: Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
-The GRE is administered throughout the year, and it provides professional schools with a quick way to compare students from schools all around the world.
+The test is broken down into three section: Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
+The GRE is administered throughout the year, and it provides professional schools with a quick way to compare students from schools all across the world.

 Internships and Clinical Experience